hyperledger/besu-docs/docs/HowTo/Troubleshoot/Troubleshooting.md

 Reset taps to point to the correct remote branches by running `brew tap --repair`
 ```
 This error is caused by the branch name being updated from `master` to `main` but a reference to `master` still remains.
-To fix the branch reference and repair Homebrew, use the command `brew tap --reapir`.
+To fix the branch reference and repair Homebrew, use the command `brew tap --repair`.